SWEET STIFF STARTER

 Microbial Community Dynamics:

-• Stiff starters favor yeast growth over bacterial growth, which results in a milder “sour” flavor when maintained correctly (since bacteria is responsible for the production of both lactic and acetic acid with result in “sourness”).
+• Stiff starters favor yeast growth over bacterial growth, which results in a milder “sour” flavor when maintained correctly (since bacteria is responsible for the production of both lactic and acetic acid which result in “sourness”).

 Fermentation: